alasdairforsythe/tokenmonster/README.md

 `1 clean` introduces filters to avoid overfitting.
 It forces the vocabulary to begin words with a space, and limits the way in which whitespace can be combined with other characters.

-`2 balanced` prioritizes whole words and attempts to dissuade the vocabulary from doing things that are difficult to learn, such as using a delete forward marker at the end of a token.
+`2 balanced` prioritizes whole words and attempts to dissuade the vocabulary from doing things that are difficult to learn.

 `3 consistent` is a looser version of `strict`.
 It aims to limit the number of different tokens that can represent the same word or phrase, and doesn't allow for open-close delimeters to be combined with words or each other.
 Numbers also become limited to fewer variants.